-bigpigeon.us webpage WWII Roster > Roster Deaths > The Sea Dead, © 2023 by Robert A. Christiansen, updated by RAC 20 Jan 2023.
+bigpigeon.us webpage WWII Roster > Roster Fatalities > The Sea Dead, © 2023 by Robert A. Christiansen, updated by RAC 16 May 2023.

 Related Links:

-About 105 Pottawattamie Area WWII Dead Roster members from all branches of service died on ships during WWII.
-Their names are listed below.
+About 105 Pottawattamie Area WWII Dead Roster members from all branches of service died on ships during Word War II.
+Their names appear in the following lists.

 - WWII US > WWII at Sea - additional information on US ships lost in WWII.

-About 105 Pottawattamie Area WWII Dead Roster members from all branches of service died on ships during WWII.
-Their names are listed below.
+About 105 Pottawattamie Area WWII Dead Roster members from all branches of service died on ships during Word War II.
+Their names appear in the following lists.

 - Part 1 includes five air crew, who died on missions away from the aircraft carriers on which they were based.
 These individuals also appear in the companion webpage The Air Dead.